ironcore-dev/metal-operator/docs/concepts/servers.md

 - `metal.ironcore.dev/operation: park`: a **transient request** set by the external actor.
 The `Server` reconciler removes it again as soon as the server has reached the `Parked` state.
-- `metal.ironcore.dev/parked: "true"`: a **durable, controller-set marker** the operator writes when it parks the server and removes when it un-parks it.
+- `metal.ironcore.dev/parked: "true"`: a **durable, controller-set marker** the operator writes when it parks the server.
+The external actor removes it again to end parking.
 It is the source of truth for the parked
   state: if `status.state` is ever lost or reset, the reconcilers reconstruct the parked status from this annotation and keep standing down across operator restarts.